Sustainability: If You’re Not Patagonia . . .

-If you have customers, employees, shareholders, or media attention, or you want to, sustainability matters.
-Especially to top talent.
-Especially talent younger than 35.
+If you have or want customers, employees, shareholders, or media attention, sustainability matters, especially to top talent, especially talent younger than 35.
 They were born into a dumpster fire of an environment.
 Damn right, they’re furious.
 They feel they have to suffer because of the self-indulgence and entitlement of everyone older than them.

-Many companies tried to fake it.
-They’ve made us jaded.
+Because so many companies faked sustainability, we’ve become jaded.
 We expect greenwashing.
-If you think PR will help, spending more money can work against you.
-Insincerity is met with disgust, like leeches.
+Any company that thinks PR will help, find spending more money works against them.
+Insincerity is met with disgust, like parasites.

 Damned if you do, damned if you don’t?

 Feel helpless?
 Confused?
 Do you have to risk everything just to show you’re sincere?
 (Spoiler alert: you don’t.)